nickknw/nickknowlson.com/_posts/2011-12-15-seven-languages-week-1-day-3.markdown

 ---
 layout: post
 title: "Seven Languages: Week 1 (Ruby) - Day 3"
-description: Writeup about topics and exercises from Day 3 of Ruby from the book Seven Languages In Seven Weeks.
+description: Topics and exercises from Day 3 of Ruby from the book Seven Languages In Seven Weeks.
 ---

 Day 3 is about metaprogramming: writing code that writes code.
 Now we are really